// AIChE - The Global Home of Chemical Engineers

 Even though it was over a decade and a half ago, when I was a newbie process engineering at a battery factory in west Georgia, I tried to keep my link to academia at the time by taking extension classes in chemical engineering at nearby Auburn University.
 I met Dr. Gupta there for the first time as his student, where we shared a common enthusiasm for a branch of chemical engineering called thermodynamics.

 It's so amazing that all our small conversations and email exchanges over the years have been so influential to me, long after taking my core chemical engineering skills across to other industries.
 So to stand in his lab and chat with him and his grad students in downtown Richmond was celebratory and surreal.
+And pretty awesome.

 // WE'LL TAKE A CHANCE ON YOU (EVEN THOUGH YOU MAKE US CRAZY)

-- My freshman year advisor Dr. John Van Zanten welcomed me to the chemical engineering department with open arms when I transferred there from the Johns Hopkins Department of English.
-He continued to stick with me through the moment I crossed the stage for a diploma even though he had every reason to curb-kick me early on.
+No engineer can aspire to a successful career without patient, empathetic mentors there to get your back.
+My freshman year advisor Dr. John Van Zanten welcomed me to the chemical engineering department with open arms when I transferred there from the Johns Hopkins Department of English.
+He continued to stick with me through the moment I crossed the stage for a diploma even though he had every reason to kick me to the curb early on.

 Dr. Michael Paulaitis taught me about the intersection of biochemistry, proteomics and physical chemistry and ignited my fascination with thermodynamics.

-- Dr. Mark McHugh extended my passion for thermodynamics further by teaching me the wild world of phase equilibria.
+Dr. Mark McHugh extended my passion for thermodynamics further by teaching me the wild world of phase equilibria.
 It was also in his class that I learned how to really study chemical engineering.